weijie-chen/weijie-chen/README.md

 #### About My Training Materials:
 These materials were initially prepared by me for new-hire training at my previous institution, where I also served as chief macro analyst and quantitative instructor.
 We organized internal training sessions for interns, new-hires and even university students, typically held from 7pm-11pm in our conference room.
-The notes are designed to be approachable, requiring only a basic understanding of freshman-level math.
+The notes are designed to be accessible, requiring only a basic understanding of freshman-level math.

-Feel free to explore my repositories, drop me a message, or add me on [LinkedIn](https://www.linkedin.com/in/weijie-chen-frm-235814218/).
+Feel free to explore my repositories or drop me a message, feel free to add me on LinkedIn [(Weijie Chen)](https://www.linkedin.com/in/weijie-chen-frm-235814218/).
 I'm always open to connecting with fellow professionals and enthusiasts.